igordejanovic/parglare/docs/parse_forest_trees.md

   callable should return an iterator yielding children nodes.
 - `visit` is a function called when the node is visited.
-It results will be passed into visitors higher in the hierarchy (thus enabling bottom-up processing). `visit` function should accept a node and sub-results from lower-level visitors.
+It results will be passed into visitors higher in the hierarchy (thus enabling bottom-up processing). `visit` function should accept three parameters: current tree node, sub-results from lower-level visitors and the depth of the current tree node.
 - `memoize` - Should results be cached.
 Handy for direct acyclic graphs if we want to prevent multiple calculation of the same sub-graph.
 - `check_cycle` - If set to `True` will prevent traversing of cyclic structure